Office Closure Notice: All SGEU offices will be closed on Friday, April 18.

 Beth Antoshkiw, Crown, Chair

-Deveny Schaerer, Human Rights and Equity
+Deveny Schaerer, Human Rights, Co-Chair

 Ben Essien, Community Services

-Leanne Hamilton, Public Services
+Leanne Hamilton, Public Service

 Shift Work: Find the balance